sneha55/BlogApp/README.md

 Node js,Mongo Db,Express Js

 ### Deployment
-Place all the three .js files in a single folder and run the mongo server using the command mongod and in another command prompt run the blogAPI.js application.
+Place all the three .js files in a single folder and run the mongo server using the command mongod and in another command prompt run the blogAPI.js application.Now run the link To 'http://localhost:3000/viewAllBlogs' to view all the blogs.

+### Description
 There are 5 API calls present in the file:
-1. To create Blog : If the sign in reuired is yes then user has to give user name and pwd to create the blog.
+1. To create Blog : In this there is an additional filter present where it will check if sign in reuired or not.If yes then it will check if username and password entered or not .

-2. To view all Blogs: If the add required is yes then the call back function is called present in functionsAdv.js and the body of the blog is displayed after the add is played for 10sec.
+2. To view all Blogs: In this a call back function is present where it will check if the add required is checked or not, if yes then the call back function is called present in functionsAdv.js and the body of the blog is displayed after the add is played for 10sec.In the mean time remaining blogs can be viewed.

 3. To view based on id